-214 Blueridge Bus - UPDATE
+214 Blueridge Bus - UPDATE Written by: Eric Andersen

 In spite of the rerouting last September the 214 Blueridge Bus is still not connecting well with the other buses at Phibbs Exchange - particularly with the buses coming from downtown.
 The bus subcommittee has requested another meeting with Coast Mountain Bus Company to see how this persistent schedule problem can be tackled once and for all.
 More on this in our next newsletter!